farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 - [yolo-v2-tiny-ava-0001 Object Detection Models](https://docs.openvino.ai/latest/omz_models_model_yolo_v2_tiny_ava_0001.html)

 #### Build the Docker image
-Please follow this [guide](https://github.com/canonical/edgex-demos/blob/main/openvino-object-detection/README.md#build-custom-edgex-openvino-object-detection-docker-image) to get more information.
+Please follow [these instructions](https://github.com/canonical/edgex-demos/blob/main/openvino-object-detection/README.md#build-custom-edgex-openvino-object-detection-docker-image) to build the image.

-For the next step, we have built and uploaded the image to Github's container registry.
-The image name is `ghcr.io/monicaisher/edgex-openvino-object-detection`.
+In the next step, we use the locally built image, called: `edgex-openvino-object-detection` Alternatively, you can upload this image to a docker registry and use it on another machine.

 #### Run the container
 Install docker, if you don’t already have it: